jpgough/api-workshop/02-contracts/README.md

 ## Step 3 - Creating the Basis for the Test

-We need to setup a class that knows our `TODO` controller is the subject under test.
+We need to setup a class that knows our `TodoController` is the subject under test.
 Let this sink in and how it makes sense.
 We write a contract to define what interactions should happen.
-However, we need to configure the parts of the application that are going to verify the pacts
+However, we need to configure the parts of the application that are going to verify the contracts.

 Lets do this by creating a class called `ContractsBase.java`, which we prepare to be the basis for running our contracts.